Program Tracks Overview

 - Contact the Admissions Office for full DNP entry requirements

-The estimated tuition cost for the Advanced Certificate PMHNP program is approximately $40,770 (27 credits × $1,510/credit) and would take approximately 1–2 years to complete on a full-time basis.
+The estimated tuition for the Advanced Certificate Family PMHNP at Molloy University is approximately $40,770 (27 credits at $1,510/credit).
+Full-time students generally finish in about 1–2 years.

 Certificate Curriculum